 In ancient and present Chinese medicines it is used to treat stomach aches, vomiting, and skin complaints.
-The Ayurvedic culture used it as a remedy for urinary and respiratory infections and for diarrhea.

 It was used in many Japanese ceremonies to honor Buddha.
 In the Muslim countries it is used during the burial process to promote a speedy ascend of the soul to heaven.

 Sandalwood’s essential oil has a deep, fruity aroma.
 In aromatherapy it is often blended with bergamot, cypress, jasmine, lavender, lemon and vetiver.